|GDSIDB Home||About GDSIDB||Data Formats||Data Holdings||SIGRID-3 Development|

 The data formats for the GDSIDB are Sea Ice Grid (SIGRID) sometimes called SIGRID-1, SIGRID-2, and SIGRID-3.
 These and related formats are described below.

 SIGRID is an alphanumeric coding of ice chart information obtained by overlaying a grid on the original paper chart and encoding the ice information in each grid cell.
-Thompson (1981) provides a description of the proposal for the SIGRID-1 format (PDF, 172 KB).
-The Annex to Recommendation II (CMM-X) (available by request from User Services) has the official 1989 version of SIGRID-1, with a number of differences from the 1981 proposal.
-In 1994, a simplified version of the original format, SIGRID-2 (WMO, 1994), was adopted, and is described in the report Format to Provide Sea Ice Data for the World Climate Program (SIGRID-2) (PDF, 272 KB).
+Thompson (1981) provides a description of the proposal for the SIGRID-1 format.
+The official 1989 version of SIGRID-1 is described in the Annex to Recommendation 11 on pages 81 to 111 of the Abridged Final Report of the Tenth Session of the WMO Commission for Marine Meteorology which contains a number of differences from the 1981 proposal.
+In 1994, a simplified version of the original format, SIGRID-2 (WMO, 1994), was adopted and is described in the report Format to Provide Sea Ice Data for the World Climate Program (SIGRID-2) (Also available as a PDF, 272 KB).

 SIGRID encodes the information in each egg as illustrated by the following example: